rileyhales/saber-hbc/README.md

 rbc.prep.scaffold_working_directory(path_to_working_directory)
 ```

-Your working directory should like this
+Your working directory should exactly like this.
 ```
 working_directory
     kmeans_models/